 Both companies are really almost identical in terms of safety and security.

 Moneyfarm vs Nutmeg – Verdict

 Nutmeg and Moneyfarm are very similar, with a very similar suite of products, and even their pricing is very close, which makes sense in a competitive investment platform market.
 Price-wise it may be possible to make some savings with Moneyfarm at some higher levels of investment has their have more pricing tiers.
-Feature-wise, Nutmeg do have a wider variety of investment options, with 4 different fund types to Moneyfarm’s 2.
-One thing that could really differentiate the 2 providers however is that Moneyfarm offer a dedicated investment manager for every customer, which is unique within the robo-advisor market in the UK.
+Feature-wise, Nutmeg do have a wider variety of investment options, with four different fund types to Moneyfarm’s two.
+One thing that could really differentiate the two providers however is that Moneyfarm offer a dedicated investment manager for every customer, which is unique within the robo-advisor market in the UK.